-The first thing to know is that a Traffic Impact Study (TIS) and a Traffic Impact Analyses (TIA) are the same thing with slightly different names.
+The first thing to know is that a Traffic Impact Study (TIS), a Traffic Impact Analyses (TIA), and a Traffic Impact Assessment (TIA) are the same thing with slightly different names.
 A Traffic Operational Analysis (TOA) is basically a simplified traffic impact study.
 They are all traffic studies, but there are other types of traffic studies that are usually done for a governmental agency for their needs.
 Traffic impact studies are prepared by consulting traffic engineers for developers or others wanting to build new or expand real estate developments, such as shopping centers, office parks, industrial plants, schools, hospitals, or other such developments.
 Smaller developments such as gas stations may not warrant a full TIS, but may warrant a TOA.
 The purpose of the traffic impact study is to identify traffic impacts of the proposed development, hence the name.
 The impacts are primarily congestion or safety related.
 INDOT has their own traffic impact study guidelines, as do most larger communities.
 They are usually based on the recommended practice of the Institute of Transportation Engineers.
 A traffic impact study report is the written document that contains the information from the study.
 It usually will have an appendix that contains the raw data and calculations.
-The following will refer to traffic impact studies, but apply to traffic impact analyses and traffic operational analyses.
+The following will refer to traffic impact studies, but apply to traffic impact analyses. traffic impact assessments, and traffic operational analyses.

 The items that typically go into a traffic impact study are: